-When retransmitting an MPDU, following a MAC protection exchange that includes a response frame, using the MRG service with Ack policy equal to MRG-Unsolicited-Retry, for all retransmissions except the final retransmission, the STA shall invoke its backoff procedure at the PHY-TXEND.confirm with a CW equal to CWmin.
+When retransmitting an MPDU, following a MAC protection exchange that includes a response frame, using the MRG service with retransmission(#961) policy equal to MRG-Unsolicited-Retry, for all retransmissions except the final retransmission, the STA shall either transmit the frames within a TXOP(#721) separated by an interframe space (subject to TXOP limits) or(#212) invoke its backoff procedure at the PHY-TXEND.confirm with a CW equal to CWmin.
+The STA shall not transmit an MPDU and a retransmission of the same MPDU within the same TXOP.
+The final retransmission shall follow the backoff procedure defined in 9.9.1.5(#673)(#599)

-When retransmitting an MPDU, without MAC protection or with MAC protection that lacks a response frame, using the MRG service with Ack policy equal to MRG-Unsolicited-Retry, for all retransmissions except the final retransmission, the STA concludes failure of the previous MPDU transmission, and the STA shall invoke its backoff procedure at the PHY-TXEND.confirm.
-The STA concludes that the final retransmission of an MPDU using the MRG service with Ack policy equal to MRG-Unsolicited-Retry, without MAC protection that includes a response frame, is successful.
+When retransmitting an MPDU, without MAC protection or with MAC protection that lacks a response frame, using the MRG service with retransmission(#961) policy equal to MRG-Unsolicited-Retry, for all retransmissions except the final retransmission, the STA shall invoke its backoff procedure at the PHY-TXEND.confirm.
+The final retransmission of an MPDU using the MRG service with retransmission(#961) policy equal to MRG-Unsolicited-Retry, without MAC protection that includes a response frame, shall cause the STA to invoke its backoff procedure defined in 9.9.1.5(#941) .(#600)

 9.2.9 Duplicate detection and recovery